SlackerBahadir/dots-hyprland-player-sideleft-tab/README.md

 A sleek and customizable music player widget for [Aylur's GTK Shell (AGS)](https://github.com/Aylur/ags), designed for Hyprland and other Wayland-based environments.
 This module allows you to monitor and control music playback from multiple sources — all within your AGS sidebar.

 ### ❗ **NOTE**: This configration files only tested for [dots-hyprland](https://github.com/end-4/dots-hyprland) dot files.
-Don't expect install.sh script will magically make thing work.
+Don't expect install.sh script will magically make things work.
+But if you use dots-hyprland, feel free to use install.sh

 ---